Event and Screen Tracking for Comprehensive Analytics

 The decision to employ snake case for screen names goes beyond mere stylistic choices; it is a practical solution for maintaining clarity and consistency in data management.
 This approach ensures that a unified language is employed for categorization and analysis regardless of the multitude of screens within a mobile application.
 Such uniformity becomes particularly invaluable in collaborative settings where diverse teams engage with the data, from development to marketing.
 As a result, the adoption of snake case for screen names not only streamlines the tracking process but also enhances the interpretability of the collected data, facilitating more seamless collaboration and informed decision-making across the organizational spectrum.

-See also Unraveling the Power of Product Tools: Pendo vs. Amplitude
+See also Unraveling the Power of Product Tools: Pendo vs. Heap Analytics

 Example: